anya0402/Project3-CUDA-Path-Tracer/README.md

 ## Visual and Mesh Improvements

 ### Ideal Diffuse, Perfect Specular, and Refraction Surface Shading
 Surface reflection models are created by calculating how light is transmitted when hitting a surface.
 We can use the physical properties of certain materials to determine the direction and intensity of the scattered rays.
-An idea diffuse surface scatters light evenly in all directions, which creates a simple, matte look.
+An ideal diffuse surface scatters light evenly in all directions, which creates a simple, matte look.
 A perfect specular surface causes light to bounce back in a single direction, which results in a mirror-like surface.

 For refraction, the light rays bend and distort as they pass through a more transparent material, creating the effect of glass or water.
 I used the Fresnel formula for these dielectric materials, as outlined in [PBRTv4 9.5](https://pbr-book.org/4ed/Reflection_Models/Dielectric_BSDF).
 I implemented all of these surface shaders within one large shader kernel, which checks to see if the material has certain properties before deciding how to reflect the light rays.
 Because of this, there isn't much of a performance difference between the different shaders.
 The refraction model does involve more computational work, which shaves off a few frames per second.
 I believe it helps that the shader is run on the GPU as opposed to the CPU, as several rays can be calculated in parallel, speeding up the process.
 In the future, I would try to separate the large shading kernel into smaller ones to reduce branch divergence.